 Activities off campus

-- Higher Education advice talks for students, parents and community groups
+- Talks and presentations for students, parents and community groups

 - Attendance at parents and options evenings

-To help widening participation students to develop essential employability skills and progress to graduate level jobs, we support:
+To help students from particular backgrounds develop essential employability skills and progress to graduate level jobs:

-- A student ambassador programme, providing training and part-time employment for widening participation students wishing to help with our widening participation outreach activities.
+- A student ambassador programme, providing training and part-time employment for students from widening access backgrounds to support our widening access activities.